Do Go On - 337 - The History of April Fools Day

 Thank you, Drew.

-Cop that Mace over the way.
+Cop that mason, by the way.

 Next we have Dominic Stevenson.

-And Dominic has given himself the title Locksmith.
+And Dominic has given himself the title, Locksmith.

 Very important.